PURCHASING MUNICIPAL PROPERTY

 Summer/Fall Construction Plans?

-If you are considering a new project this Fall or Winter that involves a new construction, addition, renovation or even a demolition drop by the Municipal Office to discuss your project with the Building/Planning Staff.
+If you are considering a new project this Summer or Fall that involves a new construction, addition, renovation or even a demolition drop by the Municipal Office to discuss your project with the Building/Planning Staff.

 The Municipality of the District of Guysborough requires a Building/Development permit for almost all types of construction to ensure compliance with both the National Building Code of Canada and the Municipal Land Use Bylaw.